idvorkin/idvorkin.github.io/_td/quip.md

 no-render-title: true
 title: Quip tips and tricks
 permalink: /quip
+---

----My group lives in QUIP.
+My group lives in QUIP.
 Here are some tips for my quip usage.

 Quip is a shared document editor.
 Here are my tips to be collected.